guilhermefront/guilhermefront/README.md

-## Hi there 👋 I'm a developer that:
+## Hi there 👋 I'm a software engineer that:

 - 🦾 works with great ease on the most complex tasks involving react, typescript, nextjs, nodejs...
 - 📖 loves to absorb knowledge and apply deliberate practice to constantly keep getting better